Sickle cell anemia is the most common form of severe haemoglobin disease.

 People suffering from sickle cell anemia need regular medical monitoring that is adapted to their state of health.
 This particular type of monitoring is handled by multidisciplinary teams associated with hematology clinics in specialized medical centres.

-There are four specialized medical centres in Québec that treat children affected by sickle cell anemia:
+There are five specialized medical centres in Québec that treat children affected by sickle cell anemia:

 Other specialized centres, such as the following, treat adults suffering from sickle cell anemia:

 For more information on how sickle cell anemia is treated, read Sickle Cell Disease: A Family Handbook or speak to your doctor.

 Sickle cell anemia is a recessive hereditary disease, which means that people who have this disease are born with it.
 It is not contagious, unlike, for example, the common cold.